tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 17. Weird Dahmer fangirls are shipping him with his first victim

-so he's making a point that the weird Jeffrey dmer fandom is not just creepy but also homophobic and racist since they're so disrespectful to D's victims most of whom were gay men of color I think that's a fair point but then Summerton backs It Up by pointing out how these fans ship dmer with his only straight white victim Steven Hicks I decided to go see this quote unquote popular ship for myself uh and I spent my morning searching through the dark corners of Twitter Reddit Tik Tok Facebook A3 Wattpad live Journal fanfiction.net and based on what I saw I don't think shipping is actually a huge part of this fandom unless you count shipping with yourself cuz a lot of people want to [ __ ] Jeffrey D but to the extent that it is the most popular pairing appears to be with one of dummer's black victims Tony Hughes now that ship mostly took off after Summerton video before that the most popular ships uh seem to be with other serial killers like Ted Bundy or Richard Ramirez with the actor Evan Peters who plays dmer in the TV show and with childhood friend John backderf who wrote the comic my friend dmer about him I also saw all sorts of one-off crack pairings like with Harry Styles 11 from stranger things chainsaw man a character from Teen Wolf member of the K-pop group txt character from dangan Roma pip from South Park at which point I decided I had to stop looking at this but I didn't see a single one involving Steven Hicks uh you can say many things about dmer fans this isn't one of them if they are racist this isn't why
+So he's making a point that the weird Jeffrey Dahmer fandom is not just creepy, but also homophobic and racist, since they're so disrespectful to Dahmer's victims, most of whom were gay men of color.
+I think that's a fair point.

+But then Somerton backs it up by pointing out how these fans ship Dahmer with his only straight white victim, Steven Hicks.
+I decided to go see this quote unquote "popular" ship for myself, uh, and I spent my morning searching through the dark corners of Twitter, Reddit, TikTok, Facebook, AO3, Wattpad, LiveJournal, FanFiction.net, and based on what I saw, I don't think shipping is actually a huge part of this fandom.
+Unless you count shipping with yourself, 'cause a lot of people wanna fuck Jeffrey Dahmer.

+But to the extent that it is, the most popular pairing appears to be with one of Dahmer's Black victims, Tony Hughes.
+Now that ship mostly took off after Somerton's video.
+Before that, the most popular ships, uh, seem to be with other serial killers like Ted Bundy or Richard Ramirez, with the actor Evan Peters who plays Dahmer in the TV show, and with childhood friend John Backderf who wrote the comic *My Friend Dahmer* about him.

+I also saw all sorts of one-off crack pairings like with Harry Styles, Eleven from *Stranger Things*, Chainsaw Man, a character from *Teen Wolf*, a member of the K-pop group TXT, a character from *Danganronpa* [picture of Komaeda Nagito], Pip from *South Park*, at which point I decided I had to stop looking at this shit, but I didn't see a single one involving Steven Hicks.
+Uh, you can say many things about Dahmer fans, this isn't one of them.
+If they are racist, this isn't why.

 </comment>
 </compare>